AryanDadhwal015/Zoop-Assignment/README.md

     4. Timeouts: Timeout policies help prevent requests from waiting indefinitely for unhealthy or slow services

 6. Zero-Downtime deployments: Rolling updates are good but takes time to spin up the pods.
-In Zoop the connection of users with pods need to be consistent during streamig , I'll implement traffic shifting and connection draining policies to keep the old connections of users intact with pods and new connections will be shifted to newly created pods.
+In Zoop the connection of users with pods need to be consistent during streaming , I'll implement traffic shifting and connection draining policies to keep the old connections of users intact with pods and new connections will be shifted to newly created pods.

-7. Authentication and Authorization: Need to configure the Ingress with Third party tools like Okta for authentication of user request and identity.
+7. Authentication and Authorization: In production environments, ingress should be integrated with identity providers such as Okta, Keycloak, or OAuth-based authentication systems to validate incoming user requests and enforce proper authentication and authorization policies.
+This helps secure APIs, manage user identity, and control access to protected services.

 8. Secrets: Currently in the project secrets are stored in .Yaml file encoded using Base64 .
 In production, I'll use Secret Manager or services like vault to store our secrets .